wp-plugins/qdiscuss/readme.txt

 7. Reply while you read
 8. Real time updates

+<h3>To Do List</h3>
+1. Category
+2. User profile
+3. Attachment when post
+4. Extension system
+5. ...

+<h3>Contributing</h3>
+The QDiscuss is now at the early development stage, we'd love to hear general feedback on the <a href="http://colorvila.com/qdiscuss">QDiscuss Development Forum</a>, and on <a href="https://wordpress.org/support/topic/qdiscuss-need-feedback?replies=1#post-6864335">WordPress Support forum</a>

 And thanks to tobscure and his Flarum Forum, the qdiscuss was based on his work.

 == Installation ==